 UK Dynamics 365 & PowerApps partner

-Reducing Dynamics 365 Database Storage
+Reducing your Dynamics Database Storage

 Look in Power Platform admin centre and note which tables are very large or growing in size quickly.
+See our guide for help

 Database capacity use by table